antonfilka/react-components-kit/packages/input/README.md

 # `@antonfilka/input`

-A customizable UI input component for building ui in your web applications
+A customizable UI input component for building ui in your web applications.

 ## Installation